 Trump praised Saudi counterterrorism efforts without a word of criticism for their funding of Wahhabi extremists around the world.

 He offered the Saudis a massive $110 billion arms deal despite the fact that their brutal bombing of Yemeni civilians makes it potentially illegal.
 Trump even adopted the Saudi pretense that their Yemen campaign serves counterterrorism.

 The United States and Canada both have new arms deals with Saudi Arabia.
 And there is always a perceived threat that is coming from Iran.
 This is all propaganda.
-It stretches back to the Iranian Revolution in 1979 when the USA stepped in and prevented democracy from happening there.
-Iran wanted to nationalize its oil — putting the America’s allies in Europe and Asia at risk.
-Canada makes sure that the US has enough oil to operate.
-That’s basically our entire economy — energizing the entire American mainland.
+It stretches back to the Iranian Revolution in 1979 when the US stepped in and prevented democracy from happening there.
+Iran wanted to nationalize its oil — putting the US’s allies in Europe and Asia at risk.
+Canada is the one that is making sure that the US has enough oil to operate.
+That’s basically the entire economy in Canada — energizing the entire US mainland.
 The US military keeps itself in the Middle East in order to keep control of the oil reserves in the region — so that its allies can continue to strive, and so on… This isn’t top-secret information.